 Locations will vary from year to year.
 We do, however, have some favorite locations that students and staff have gone to for years.
 These locations include France, Italy, Germany, Spain, and Scotland.

 Yes, it is the explicit intent of the Five Town School Board and administration, to provide financial assistance to students who are considered economically disadvantaged.
 To qualify, a student must be on the Federal Free/Reduced Lunch Program.
-Our goal is to provide at least one full scholarship for every trip.
 Funding is dependent on a number of factors.
 Students are encouraged to sign up for trips even before they know if funding is available.
-If there is no funding, or they are not chosen for a scholarship, they are not financially committed and can withdraw from the trip.
+If there is no funding available, they are not financially committed and can withdraw from the trip.

 For the most part, all CHRHS students are eligible to participate on an Exchange trip.